 I'm so darn excited to share this recipe with you today!
 I have created the most delicious Vegan Gluten-free Chocolate Peppermint Cake for you all to serve your family this year for Christmas.
 Can you believe you can make an entire vegan chocolate cake (with glaze) that is also gluten-free and oil-free, for just 8 ingredients?
 Yup, this entire cake, including the chocolate peppermint glaze, is just 8 ingredients (+ salt).
 There is the optional espresso powder for extra chocolatey richness, but not required to make the cake, and I know many don't use espresso.

-So, back to this vegan chocolate cake....nobody will ever believe it is vegan, gluten-free or even oil-free, for that matter.
+Which brings me to cake.
+Nobody will ever believe it is vegan, gluten-free or even oil-free, for that matter.
 And it is rich, moist and soooo chocolatey, with the perfect amount of peppermint flavor.
 I don't like to use too much peppermint, because to me, you can easily go from it having a nice minty flavor....to it tasting like toothpaste.
 Um, no thanks.

 Would you just look at that soft, fluffy, moist chocolatey texture?
 Even more shocking that there is not one drop of oil added to this cake.
 It's totally oil-free.
 Gluten-free chocolate cakes have a bad rap for being dense bricks.
-In fact, the one I've tried from Whole Foods was one of the worst cakes I've ever had in my life.
-Dry, bland and kind of a joke, really.
 But this baby is incredibly soft, light and super moist.